 The snowiest day in Muskegon history was January 10, 1982, when 22 inches of snowfall pounded the city.
 Residents also endured a temperature high of 5 degrees Fahrenheit.

 Erie is close to the top of the list of snowiest cities in the US.
 Residents normally get 75.3 inches of snow per year, so don’t move there without preparing yourself for plenty of nights by a roaring fire.

+This city is no stranger to weather extremes.
 Sometimes the snow will be spread out over a series of months, but other times you might get four feet in 30 hours, depending on the weather conditions.

 Fortunately for Erie residents, the 2019-2020 winter season has been kinder to the city thus far.
 The Golden Snowglobe reports a total snowfall of only 19 inches as of December 2019.